SDGGiesbrecht/Workspace/Documentation/Contributing Instructions.md

 # Contributing Instructions

-Workspace can manage the project’s contributing instructions.
+Workspace can manage the project’s contributing instructions, issue template and pull request template.

 This is controlled by the [configuration](Configuring Workspace.md) option `Manage Contributing Instructions`.
 The [default](Responsibilities.md#default-vs-automatic) value is `False`.
 The [automatic](Responsibilities.md#default-vs-automatic) value is `True`.

 Contributing instructions are instructions in a `CONTRIBUTING.md` file that GitHub directs contributors to read.

+Issue and pull request templates are markdown files in a `.github` folder that GitHub uses when someone creates a new issue or pull request.

 ## Customization

+### Contributing Instructions

 The contributing instructions can be customized by defining a template with the `Contributing Instructions` [configuration](Configuring Workspace.md) option.